pika/pika/docs/connecting.rst

 Basic.Get is a blocking call which will either return the Method Frame, Header Frame and Body of a message, or it will return a Basic.GetEmpty frame as the Method Frame.

-For more information on using the BlockingConnection, see :py:meth:`BlockingChannel <blocking_connection.BlockingChannel>`
+For more information on using the BlockingConnection, see :py:meth:`BlockingChannel <pika.adapters.blocking_connection.BlockingChannel>`

 Publishing Example::